10 GOOD REASONS TO VISIT IRELAND

 Music is a large part of Irish culture, be it traditional, folk, rock, indie and many other different music genres.
 Tourists can experience a traditional live music session in many pubs across Ireland, catch a gig in some of Ireland’s beloved venues such as Whelans in Dublin, Roisin Dubh in Galway or Dolans in Limerick where you will hear both well-known, new and up and coming artists or attend one of the many music festivals.

 For a comparatively small country Ireland is home to renowned authors and poets such as James Joyce, W.B.
 Yeats, Seamus Heaney and Oscar Wilde to name just a few.
 You can learn all about them in the Old Library at Trinity College Dublin, the James Joyce center, Dublin’s writer’s museum, the National Library of Ireland or you can join the Dublin Literary pub crawl and learn all about these famous authors including details and topics about them that you won’t find in tourist brochures!
 Storytelling was once regarded as a form of entertainment in Ireland.
-While today it is not as common for people to gather around the fireside to listen to ancient tales and folklore, these legends about people such as Fionn Mac Cumhaill, the Children of Lir and Tir na Nog are usually centered around some of Irelands historical sites such as the Giants causeway and the Hill of Tara and you can find out more about them if you visit these areas.
+While today it is not as common for people to gather around the fireside to listen to ancient tales and folklore, these legends about people such as Fionn Mac Cumhaill, the Children of Lir and Tir na Nog are usually centered around some of Irelands historical sites such as the Giants causeway and the Hill of Tara and you can find out more about them if you stop by these areas while visiting Ireland.

 Where to start with Ireland’s scenery?
-It is simply breath-taking!
+It is simply breath-taking.
 From the rugged coastline of the Wild Atlantic Way, the Ring of Kerry, picturesque towns and villages to beautiful beaches, the pictures really don’t do it any justice!
 It must be seen to be believed.
 There is also an air of tranquillity surrounding Ireland’s countryside which enhances the whole experience.
 Take one of the many scenic routes around Ireland and you will instantly feel relaxed and rejuvenated!

 There are too many to mention them all but to narrow down a few top destinations to visit would be the Wild Atlantic way, Ireland’s Ancient East, Glendalough in Co.
 Wicklow, the Cliffs of Moher Co.
 Clare, Fanad Lighthouse in Donegal (Donegal also boasts some spectacular beaches!) the Aran islands and Achill Island off the West coast of Ireland, the Giants Causeway and the Carrick-a-Rede rope bridge, Co.
 Antrim, and so much more!

 If you’re looking for adventure and an activity filled break, then you won’t be disappointed!
-Sport is an inherent part of Ireland’s culture built from the love of homegrown sports which are Gaelic football and hurling.
+Outdoor Sport is an inherent part of Ireland’s culture built from the love of homegrown sports which are Gaelic football and hurling.
 A trip to see either of these two sports in action is well worth it!
 As well as Rugby, soccer, golf, cycling, running and more!
 If you are holidaying in Ireland there are plenty of activities and sports to get involved in.
 You could take a cycling tour around the West of Ireland and take in all the scenery, go surfing along the Wild Atlantic Way home to some of the best surfing spots in Ireland!
 Adrenaline seekers can go kayaking, wind surfing, jet skiing, kite surfing, abseiling, go karting, sky diving and loads more!

 A few more popular trails to follow or mountains to hike would be the Cuilcagh trail in Co.
 Fermanagh, Bray to Greystones Cliff walk, Causeway Coastal route and if you are looking for something a little tougher then you can always hike to the top of Croagh Patrick or Carrauntoohill, Ireland’s tallest peak.
 1000’s of trails to choose from all surrounded by stunning scenery.